 NOTE: Your vita will be uploaded after you hit submit.
 There is a second page for additional files.

-A committee of faculty from the Brian Lamb School of Communication and the Department of Political Science will review the proposals.
-Proposals should be submitted by May 1, 2020 and decisions will be made by mid-May to ensure that participants have sufficient time to complete their research papers.
+A committee of faculty from the Brian Lamb School of Communication and the Department of Political Science will review the proposals as well as our Editorial Board.
+Proposals should be submitted by February 28, 2023 and decisions will be made by March to ensure that participants have sufficient time to complete their research papers.

 All papers should acknowledge that funding was made possible in part by the C-SPAN Education Foundation.
 Submissions of proposals must be done using this submission form.
 Questions about research, papers, and the conference should be directed to Professor Robert X. Browning, Brian Lamb School of Communication and the Department of Political Science (firstname.lastname@example.org).